 - Considering the consequences of severe weather, including physical damage and operational disruptions to facilities and supply chains concentrated on coastlines, and other potential climate-related hazards.

-- Assessing geopolitical risks – organisations with a global footprint need to be mindful of changing environmental laws around the world.
+- Assessing geopolitical risks – organizations with a global footprint need to be mindful of changing environmental laws around the world.

 - Understanding and taking into consideration the expectations of institutional investors regarding ESG disclosures and initiatives.